 To select additional colors, rotate the main command dial to highlight another of the three color boxes at the top of the display and repeat Steps 3-5 to select another color.
 Repeat for a third color if desired.
-To deselect the highlighted color, press í (Research in the second s all colors.
+To deselect the highlighted color, press for (), or press and hold for () to remove all colors.